Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Results and discussion of individual objects

 \subsection{CTB 80}

 CTB\,80 is powered by a pulsar that has traveled so far from the centre of explosion that it is now within the shell and injecting high-energy electrons directly into the swept-up ISM.
-Figure~\ref{ctb80sed} shows that the SNR is only clearly detected at 30 and 44\,GHz, being lost in confusion with the unrelated ISM at higher frequencies.
-The \Planck\ flux densities at 30 and 44\,GHz are consistent with a spectral index around $\alpha\simeq 0.6$, as shown in Fig.~\ref{ctb80sed}, continuing the trend that had previously been seen as high as 10.2\,GHz \citep{sofue83}.
+Figure~\ref{ctb80sed} shows that the SNR is only clearly detected at 30 and 44\,GHz, being lost in confusion with the unrelated ISM at higher frequencies. {\bfc The SNR is marginally resolved at low \planck\ frequencies, and the flux measurements include the entire region evident in radio images \citep{castelletti03}.} The \Planck\ flux densities at 30 and 44\,GHz are consistent with a spectral index around $\alpha\simeq 0.8$, as shown in Fig.~\ref{ctb80sed}, continuing the trend that had previously been identified based on 10.2\,GHz measurements \citep{sofue83}.
 The spectral index in the microwave is definitely steeper than that seen from 0.4 to 1.4\,GHz, $\alpha=0.45\pm 0.03$ \citep{kothes06}, though the steepening is not as high as discussed above for pulsar wind nebulae where $\Delta\alpha=0.5$ can be due to significant cooling from synchrotron self-losses.